 ICD-11 – a new diagnostic system

 New publications of ICD are published regularly and updates are made every year.
 The new version is the eleventh version, hence the name ICD-11.
 ICD-11 was adopted during the 72nd World Health Assembly (WHA) taking place from 20 – 28 May 2019.
-The new version is not yet in use in Sweden but all countries must start using ICD-11 on January 1st 2022.
+The new version is not yet in use in Sweden but will probably be put in place in 2024.

 In the ICD-11, trans-related categories have been removed from the Chapter on Mental and Behavioural Disorders, which means that trans identities are formally de-psycho-pathologized.
 What used to be called “gender identity disorders” is now called “gender incongruence”, and is listed under a chapter on sexual health.
 Gender incongruence is described as a marked and persistent incongruence between an individual’s experienced gender and their assigned gender.